IgnacyTender1707/DataAnalysisPortfolio/README.md

 Short description of my project:

-Excel - Employee Data Dashboards
+Excel - Employee Data Dashboards.
 I wanted to show, what I can do, both in terms of use of data and visually.
 In this project I used: Power Query (data cleaning, creating new columns), pivot tables (showcasing data), pivot charts (data visualization) and fragmentators (simplified the use of dashboards).